Maritime Transport Act 1994

 You could also call this:

-"The Director looks into maritime accidents to find out what happened."
+"The Director looks into boat accidents to keep people safe"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.